-Glassberg Family Conservation Area Trail is a 2.7 mile lightly trafficked loop trail located near Eureka, Missouri that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
+Glassberg Family Conservation Area Trail is a 2.6 mile lightly trafficked loop trail located near Eureka, Missouri that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash